-This is without a doubt the most lacking part of Private Internet Access’ VPN service.
+Support is the most lacking part of Private Internet Access’ VPN service.
 While the best VPN services are proud to have 24/7 live chat support, PIA’s customer support is close to non-existent.
-Here at BestVPN.com we hear stories, time and time again, about PIA users seeking help using the ticket system, only to be left waiting for a response up to two and three weeks later.
+Here at BestVPN.com we hear stories, time and time again, about PIA users seeking help using the ticket system, only to be left waiting for a response for weeks at a time.

 This rightly raises concerns from subscribers, who ask questions like: